btc-script-explorer/scantool/docs/rest-api/v1/block.md

 # Examples

-Request the most recent block using all default values.
+## Request the most recent block using all default values.

         $ curl -X POST -d '{}' http://127.0.0.1:8080/rest/v1/block

-Request the most recent block in human readable JSON without returning unknown spend type data.
+## Request the most recent block without returning unknown spend type data.

-        $ curl -X POST -d '{"options":{"HumanReadable":true,"NoUnknownSpendTypes":true}}' http://127.0.0.1:8080/rest/v1/block
+        $ curl -X POST -d '{"options":{"NoUnknownSpendTypes":true}}' http://127.0.0.1:8080/rest/v1/block

-Request a block in human readable JSON by block hash.
+## Request a block by block hash.

-        $ curl -X POST -d '{"hash":"00000000000000000005956ad0afdcba175f9be14e9fee92282c1a8a66b9a594","options":{"HumanReadable":true}}' http://127.0.0.1:8080/rest/v1/block
+        $ curl -X POST -d '{"hash":"00000000000000000005956ad0afdcba175f9be14e9fee92282c1a8a66b9a594"}' http://127.0.0.1:8080/rest/v1/block

-Request a block without returning any types.
+## Request a block without returning any types.

 By using this option, we are asking not to receive spend types or output types, only block and transaction data.

         $ curl -X POST -d '{"height":769895,"options":{"NoTypes":true,"HumanReadable":true}}' http://192.168.1.77:8080/rest/v1/block
         {